-In any case, it seems that the novel strives to stress a certain authenticity by specifying dates that serve as markers of accuracy and verisimilitude, or as coordinates of biographical orientation, for example the specific day Amélie joins Yumimoto and her last day in employment there (January 7, 1991).
-At one point in the narrative, Amélie Nothomb—the author—even addresses the reader directly to explain why she had chosen to bring certain materials from her real life experience into the novel (SET p.
+In any case, it seems that the novel aims to achieve a certain authenticity by specifying dates that serve as markers of accuracy and verisimilitude or coordinates of biographical orientation.
+An example is the day Amélie joins Yumimoto and her last day in employment there (January 7, 1991).
+At one point, Amélie Nothomb, in authorial voice, even addresses the reader directly to explain why she had chosen to bring certain materials from her real-life experience into the novel (SET p.
 159; FAT p.
 112).
-Ultimately, the novel proves not to be a full-fledged autobiography but rather a work of autofiction, one in which, as Hélène Jaccomard (2003) notes, “the narrator’s position at once inside and outside the autobiographical pact allows her to remain uncommitted to truth telling”.(p.
-20)
+Ultimately, the novel is not a full-fledged autobiography but a work of autofiction, one in which, as Jaccomard (2003) notes, “the narrator’s position at once inside and outside the autobiographical pact allows her to remain uncommitted to truth telling” (p.
+20).

-The depiction of Japan, for instance, is not always faithful to realistic representation and does not necessarily even strive to maintain plausibility.
-The occasional break with realism and the fusion of the real and the unreal is a recurrent style marker throughout Nothomb’s oeuvre, due to her propensity for stylized, excessive, intertextual and self-reflexive narration.
+Japan is also not always realistically represented and Nothomb as author does not necessarily even appear to strive to achieve plausibility.
+Breaks with realism and fusion of the real and the unreal are recurrent features of Nothomb’s oeuvre, due to her predilection for stylized, excessive, intertextual and self-reflexive narration.
 Moreover, the satiric mode, which entails such narrative devices as exaggeration, caricature, irony, and hyperbole, further detracts from the novel’s realism for the sake of amplifying the comic effect.

 The first scene in the novel depicts Amélie’s arrival at Yumimoto.
-On arrival she is forced to wait for her superior who is in a meeting.
-To occupy her time, Mister Saito gives Amélie an assignment: to compose a letter accepting Mister Johnson’s invitation to play golf.
-After numerous attempts which all fail to satisfy Mister Saito, she is forced to admit to herself that:
+She is forced to wait for her superior who is in a meeting.
+To occupy her time, Mister Saito gives Amélie an assignment to compose a letter accepting Mister Johnson’s invitation to play golf.
+After numerous attempts, which all fail to satisfy Mister Saito, she is forced to admit to herself that:

 There was something ‘Fair duchess, I am dying of love for you’ about this whole

 exercise that demanded a certain amount of creative wit.
 I explored permutations of grammatical categories.
 What if ‘Adam Johnson’ were the verb, ‘next Sunday’ the subject, ‘playing golf’ the object, and ‘Mister Saito’ the adverb?
 ‘Next Sunday accepts with pleasure the invitation to go Adamjohnsoning a playing golf MisterSaitoingly.’
 Take that, Aristotle!
-(FAT, pp. 4–5)
+(FAT, pp. 4–5).

-This paragraph encapsulates in a nutshell the various directions the novel takes.
-It foregrounds, at an early stage in the narrative, a reliance on Western paradigms of perception and frames of reference, as well as Western literary models.
-The paragraph introduces three references to key figures and masterpieces of Western culture.
-Molière’s Le Bourgeois Gentilhomme, from which she cites, a general allusion to Lewis Carroll’s nonsense poem ‘Jabberwocky’ from Through the Looking Glass, and What Alice Found There, and the vocative expression directed at Aristotle.
-All three represent the frames of reference through which she grasps Japanese culture.
-These are preliminary markers and anticipatory clues to a tendency that will only amplify and become more prominent as the narrative progresses.
+This succinctly encapsulates the various directions the novel takes.
+It foregrounds, at an early stage in the narrative, a reliance on Western paradigms of perception, frames of reference and literary models.
+It introduces three key references of Western culture: a quotation from Molière’s Le Bourgeois Gentilhomme, an allusion to Lewis Carroll’s ‘Jabberwocky’ and one to Aristotle.
+All three are the frames of reference through which she interprets Japanese culture.
+These are preliminary indicators to a tendency that will only amplify and become more prominent as the narrative progresses.

 Before moving on, it is worth considering that the English translation cited above is not exactly the same as the original French.
 Many of the textual phenomena are either omitted or translated differently.
 The translator, Adriana Hunter, explained her choices as resulting from an editorial request to ‘Americanize’ the text to suit its North American readership as well as unnecessary editing.
-Thus, it could be said that the English version operates shifts that intensify even further the novel’s reliance on Western paradigms.
+Thus, it could be said that the English version contains shifts that even further intensify the novel’s reliance on Western paradigms.

 The West